trumanders/RefactoringRPN-Calculator/README.md

 * Removed complicated ToString method and added simplified GetStackString() (one line)
 * Removed Depth variable
 * Added calculation to class
+* Added switch statement for operators
+* Added error handling for input using TryParse